-Taken together, the cost- sharing waiver (1402(d)(1) &(2)) and offset payment authorization (1402(d)(3)), are expected to greatly improve access to health care services for AI/AN.
-However, this favorable outcome depends on the strict enforcement of the cost-sharing protections and the timely payment of the "HHS Indian Offset" to health plans enrolling AI/AN.

-As is the case for risk management mechanisms in general, timely payment is key to maximizing the benefit of the HHS Indian Offset mechanism.
+Taken together, the cost- sharing waiver (1402(d)(1) &(2)) and the HHS Indian Offset payment authorization (1402(d)(3)) have the potential to greatly improve access to health care services for AI/AN.
+However, this favorable outcome depends on the strict enforcement of the cost-sharing protections.
+In addition, as is the case for risk management mechanisms in general, timely payment is key to maximizing the benefit of the HHS Indian Offset mechanism.
 For health plans serving a significant percentage of AI/AN, and particularly for smaller plans (some of which may be operated by Tribes), timely payment of the HHS Indian Offset will be critical not only to ensure that resources for health care services are available when they are needed but also to ensure that such plans will be able to sustain themselves and survive over time.

-Alternatively, if payments are not made or not made in a timely fashion, the health plans may view AI/AN enrollees as posing an excessive risk, and the health plans may avoid enrolling AI/AN.
-For health plans that do serve a significant number of AI/AN, the carrying costs of waiting for the HHS Indian Offset may be substantial.
+Alternatively, if the HHS Indian Offset payments are not made or are not made in a timely fashion, the health plans may view AI/AN enrollees as posing an excessive risk, and the health plans may avoid enrolling AI/AN.
+For health plans that do serve a significant number of AI/AN, if not made in a timely manner the carrying costs of waiting for the HHS Indian Offset may be substantial.
 For smaller plans, the carrying costs may be prohibitive.
 For these reasons, we recommend that HHS pay the HHS Indian Offset on a monthly basis along with the base premium payments.